anoopsarkar/nlp-class/project.md

     git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-1187-g-GROUP.git

 The instructions are provided in more detail in [Homework 0](hw0.html).

+There are **no grace days** for project submission!
+So submit early and often.

 That's it.
 You are done with your Final Project!